xili0210/xili0210_9103_Tut10B/README.md

 ### Code Comments
 - The code includes detailed comments explaining each function and variable.
-- No external tools or techniques were utilized.

 ### References
 - The design and movement were inspired by Piet Mondrian's "Broadway Boogie Woogie" for its geometric shapes and vibrant colors, with a hint of Pac-Man for character movement dynamics.